 How can one decide on a coding class for one’s kid?
 This is a rather relevant question today, especially in light of the many kids coding classes available today.
-2020 in particular saw edtech grow phenomenally, even as education became more of a virtual affair than ever before and more parents realised the importance of teaching their children programming.
+2020 and 2021 saw edtech grow phenomenally, even as education became more of a virtual affair than ever before and more parents realised the importance of teaching their children programming.

 As is the case with most things, starting early does give one an advantage over others.
 An early exposure (ages 8 and above) is ideal since they have good grasping power at that age.
 This initial learning in coding will definitely help them when they opt for Computer Science (CS) at a later age.

 Shared below are a few key criteria that parents can bear in mind before selecting a coding program for their kids:

 Coding is essentially about logic and reasoning, so it’s important to find a coding class that can teach your kid the abstract concepts behind how code works instead of just having them learn to pattern-recognize in one specific programming language.
 A true understanding of concepts trumps rote learning and it’s important to find a coding program that lays emphasis on the former.
 Even as kids go to higher levels, this becomes more and more crucial.

 Learning by doing is a great approach and for students to understand coding, they should ideally explore concepts by using them in their own projects.
 In fact, a good coding program for kids would help students learn how to take a software project from idea to architecture to completion.
 At the same time, such a school wouldn’t prescribe projects with exact instructions either.
 Rather it would encourage its students to pursue their own projects and help them along the way.
 Giving students the freedom to explore with ideas of their own and learn is a valuable takeaway.